hashicorp-guides/hashistack/README.md

 ## Please see the documentation for the [hashistack-aws](https://github.com/hashicorp-modules/hashistack-aws) repository.

+## Usage

 ### Limitations noted in the the [hashistack-aws](https://github.com/hashicorp-modules/hashistack-aws) repository
 - **This repository is currently being tested.**
-- Vault is not configured to use TLS, please provide a set of certificates.
-It is strongly discouraged to use Vault without TLS.
+- Vault is not configured to use TLS.
-- Vault is not initialized as the key shards need to be distributed to key holders, and it is suggested to encrypt them with GPG.
-Please refer to the [Vault documentation](https://www.vaultproject.io/docs/internals/architecture.html).
+- Vault is not initialized.
+Please refer to the [Vault documentation](https://www.vaultproject.io/docs/internals/architecture.html) for instructions.
 - Nomad is not configured to use Vault as it requires a Vault Token.
 Please refer to the [Nomad documentation](https://www.nomadproject.io/docs/vault-integration/) for information on how to configure the integration.